TzviLederer/GitCheatSheet/README.md

 ## Other Useful Commands
 `git tag <tag name> <commit name, default – HEAD>` - create a tag named "tag name".
 `git describe <ref>` - describe properties of a branch, the output is \<last tag\>_\<commits number from this tag\>_g\<current commit serial number\>.

+## Remote Repository
+`git fetch` - copy the whole remote repository state to the local computer.
+However, the command does not change any local repository files.
+`git pull` - combine the two commands `git fetch` and  `git merge`.